 The National Biodiversity Data Centre is governed by a Management Board, established by the Heritage Council to assist it in the exercise of its functions pursuant to Section 6 of the Heritage Act (1995).
 The Management Board is responsible for setting the strategic direction of the Data Centre and for ensuring proper governance.
 The Board meets on a quarterly basis.

-Members of the Management Board are:
+The current membership of the Management Board is:

 Dr Matthew Jebb